 In May, Reverend Bill Parks and his wife, Esther, began pastoring First Assembly.

 On June 28, Reverend Bill and Esther Parks moved back to Ligonier, IN and Reverend Rob Hughes and his wife Donna, began pastoring First Assembly.

-On December 31, Pastor Rob and Donna Hughes moved on to other ministry opportunities.
+On December 31, Reverend Rob and Donna Hughes moved on to other ministry opportunities.